biermanr/Download_SRA_FASTQ_Benchmarks/README.md

 - Use a different SRR as the file to download (current is too fast)
 - Simplify GHA with a matrix of approaches
 - Move setup logic into bash scripts
+- Validate shasums
+- Decide if I should be timing to get .fastq or .fastq.gz